-During the time that sector notch passes by the sector transducer, the heads detect two servo pulse bursts (S1 and S2) that are prerecorded on the platter.
+During the time that the sector notch passes by the sector transducer, the heads detect two servo pulse bursts (S1 and S2) that are prerecorded on the platter.
 These servo bursts are used by the drive logic for head positioning.

-Following the servo pulse bursts is the header.
+The header follows the servo pulse bursts.
 It consists of:

-- A preamble of three words 47 "0" bits and one "1" bit - A word that contains the address sector, head, and cylinder - A word of all zeroes - A word containing information created by the Cyclic Redundancy Check (CRC) logic - A one-word postamble of all zeroes
+- A preamble of three words 47 "0" bits and one "1" bit, - A word that contains the address sector, head, and cylinder, - A word of all zeros, - A word containing information created by the Cyclic Redundancy Check (CRC) logic, - A one-word postamble of all zeros.